gplv2/urbis-validate/README.md

     -o/--osm <value> : The name of the OSM file parse the XML from.
     -c/--changefile <value> : The name of the output diff file (with corrections, not fully implemented yet, harder to do correct)
     -t/--format <value> : The name of the output extension (json, geojson, osm) not implemented since this concerns the changefile.
+    -s/--skipload : Do not parse the source data again, work on existing sqlite tables data

-## Set verbose to 1, 2 or 3 for meaningfull information
+## Set verbose to 1, 2 or 3 for meaningful information

 1. output the core errors
 2. output the known issues too, like flipped streetnames and spelling errors  (this is the one you want)